 How to Apply

 Applying for a course at Leicester College couldn’t be easier.
-If you are studying in Year 11 at a Leicester or Leicestershire school, you can apply via UCAS Progress.
-If you are not in Year 11 (or your school isn’t using UCAS Progress), you can apply via our online application form or call for a paper form to be sent out to you.
+If you are studying in Year 11 at a Leicester or Leicestershire school, you can apply via PS16 if your school has signed up to it.
+If you are not in Year 11 (or your school isn’t using PS16), you can apply via our online application form or call for a paper form to be sent out to you.

 If you would prefer some help, simply pop into any of our city centre campuses and our helpful Information Centre teams can support you to complete the application form or call us on 0116 224 2240.
 See our international section if you are an overseas student applying for an international course with us.